You’ve been planning a two-week Italy itinerary for a while and still feel in a stalemate? Don’t worry, you’re not alone.

 From Cinque Terre to Florence, too, you can take the train.
 First, a regional to get to La Spezia and Genoa, then a high-speed train to Florence.
-Click here to see the timetables on Trainline.
+Click here to book and see the prices on RailEurope.

 The birthplace of the Renaissance, Florence is included in most tours, so very likely your Italy itinerary will have it, too.
 Its history was heavily influenced by the rule of the Medici family, and today we can still see much of their legacy.
 Walking around Florence will fill you with beauty and culture.
 Enjoy its ancient art and architecture all around the city centre, walk along the Arno river and linger in the Ponte Vecchio bridge for some shopping and photo snapping.

 Some of the best things to do in Florence include:

 - Duomo and Giotto’s Bell Tower.
 Santa Maria del Fiore Cathedral and the adjoining bell tower and gorgeous Baptistery are possibly the most photographed and visited landmarks in Florence and for sure one of the first places travellers head to as soon as they arrive.
 Click here for a full experience of Florence Duomo and Michelangelo’s David.